Brief of National Association of Criminal Defense Lawyers (NACDL) as Amicus Curiae in Support of Petitioner-Appellant.

 Argument: Walters’ counsel’s utter failure to communicate constructively denied him counsel so prejudice should be presumed.
 Alternatively, Mr. Walters established prejudice under Strickland and Frye resulting from his counsel’s pervasive neglect.
 There is a reasonable probability that the favorable March plea offer would have been accepted and entered if counsel had communicated with Mr. Walters.
 If Mr. Stanley’s deficient performance is instead viewed as a series of separate errors, Strickland compels a cumulative consideration of prejudice.

-Brief of the National Association of Criminal Defense Lawyers as Amicus Curiae in Support of Respondents.
+Brief of Amicus Curiae the National Association of Criminal Defense Lawyers Supporting Respondent.